NIT-Administrative-Systems/dynamic-forms/docs/uploads.md

 # File Uploads
-File uploads are supported via Amazon S3.
+File uploads are supported via Amazon S3 or direct uploading.

-Uploads are done in a multi-step process:
+S3 Uploads are done in a multi-step process:

 1. When a user tries to upload a file, Formiojs submits an AJAX request to `App\Http\Controllers\DynamicFormsStorageController` asking for a presigned S3 upload URL.
 1. The controller communicates with AWS to create a presigned upload URL that is only valid for a few minutes, then sends this URL to Formiojs.